Conditional Generative Models for Simulation of EMG During Naturalistic Movements: Results

+An important feature of BioMime is its ability to simulate new data by interpolating between the system conditions of the FEM models used for training, thereby reducing the need for FEM runs.
+We selected four specified system conditions $\boldsymbol{c_{s_i}}, i = 0, 1, 2, 3,$ for the samples in the validation dataset, such that their associated templates were the result of a linear sweep through the specified conditions.
+The first template $\boldsymbol{x_0}$ with $\boldsymbol{c_{s_0}}$ was encoded to give the $\boldsymbol{c_u}$ for that MUAP.
+When we simulate a sequence of MUAP templates by concatenating $\boldsymbol{c_u}$ with the interpolated specified system conditions from $\boldsymbol{c_{s_0}}$ to $\boldsymbol{c_{s_3}}$, the output MUAPs gradually hit the paired ground truth templates in the validation dataset, with which the interpolation accuracy was evaluated.

-The ability of BioMime to accurately interpolate between simulation emissions was further confirmed by building a set of sweeps of specified conditions that had three ground truth emissions from the numerical dataset at equal distances along the swept paths for all samples in the test set (Fig. \ref{fig:fig4}c).
-As the specified conditions moved further away from the original values used to generate the waveform, the MUAP shape increasingly deviated away from the ground truth.
-However, the discrepancy was not large (nRMSE less than $2.0\%$) until the sweep intersected with the third ground truth, which was the sample with the generative factors most different from the original point (Methods 4.3).
+As $\boldsymbol{c_{s_i}}$ moved further away from the original $\boldsymbol{c_{s_0}}$, the MUAP shape deviates away from the ground truth (Fig. \ref{fig:sweep}).
+However, the discrepancy was not large until the sweep intersected with the third ground truth, which was the sample with the specified system conditions most different from the original point.
+On the sweep intersections with the first, second, and third ground truths, the mean nRMSEs were respectively 1.8\% (std 0.6\%), 1.9\% (std 0.7\%), and 3.6\% (std 1.1\%).
 This means that even for situations where very high interpolation accuracies are desired during a dynamic traversal, a relatively small dataset from the computational expensive numerical simulator is sufficient.